CycloneDX/cyclonedx-javascript-library/README.md

 ## Optional Peer Dependencies

-Some peer dependencies are optional.
-See the shipped `package.json` for version constraints.
+Some features require optional peer dependencies — see `package.json` for version details.

 * Serialization to XML on _Node.js_ requires any of:
   * [`xmlbuilder2`](https://www.npmjs.com/package/xmlbuilder2)